DelbyPicnic/Rack/README.md

 Build dependencies with `make dep`, and then build Rack with `make`.

+Install the Fundamental module pack with `make +Fundamental`.

 To run Rack, execute `make run`.

 ## Installing Plugins

 ### Automatic

+There's a list of plugins that can be viewed by executing `make list-plugins`.
+To install a plugin, execute `make +PluginSlug`.
+You will get plugin slugs from the list, and also they are shown by Rack when you try to open a patch that uses modules from missing plugins.

+Again, most of the plugins have not been tested and may or may not be usable on ARM hardware in their current states (and some may not even build).

+Installing plugins this way ensures that an optimised version will be installed if it's available.

+Also, since miRack is under active development, plugins need to be rebuilt when miRack is updated.
+This can be done for all installed plugins at once by executing `make allplugins`.

 ### Manual